dweekly/docs/includes/ingredients/deep-linked-ads/enable-google-ad-partner.md

 ![Ads Partner Management](/_assets/img/ingredients/deep-linked-ads/enable-google-ad-partner/ads-partner-management.png)

-- Search for **Google AdWords**.
+- Search for <notranslate>**Google AdWords**</notranslate>.

 ![Find Google Adwords in Partner Manager](/_assets/img/ingredients/deep-linked-ads/enable-google-ad-partner/find-google-partner.png)

-- Enter values for the **conversion IDs and labels**.
+- Enter values for the <notranslate>**conversion IDs and labels**</notranslate>.
 You can put in placeholders for now, but we recommend setting up install conversion tracking in AdWords before launching your campaign.
 For setup instructions on conversion tracking, check out [Google Conversion Setup](/deep-linked-ads/google-conversions/).

 - Click the `Save and Enable` button in the lower right hand corner.